angeltoast/scripto/README.md

 Note that **Scripto** sources the **Lister** library of simple interfaces, written for use in a text-based environment, so make sure that a copy of lister.sh is also present in your working directory.
 A copy of **Lister** is distributed with Scripto for your convenience.
+The current version of lister.sh was advanced to 2.00 on 2021/08/25, and Scripto now ships with this version.
+It should not affect the use or appearance of Scripto.
+If to detect any adverse effects, please let me know.

 **Scripto** is kept as basic as possible - you're a programmer, you know what to do.